-Boise Police officers want to remind fans who are going to the Boise State vs UTEP Miners game Friday, or enjoying the atmosphere outside the stadium, to remember:
+Boise Police officers want to remind fans going to the Boise State Football games this season to remember:

 - Do not drink and drive.

 - Park safely and legally.
 Those who ignore parking laws and/or signs jeopardize safety and risk getting a ticket or being towed.